precice/precice.github.io/pages/community/precice-workshop-2025.md

 | Main workshop (no course) - academic discount  | 250 €   |
 | Holders of a [support license](community-support-precice.html) | 0 € |

-The academic discount concerns publicly-funded research institutes (any country).

 The ticket includes access to all talks, the consulting/user-support sessions (during the workshop and an online post-workshop session), an invited dinner, as well as lunch and coffee breaks on all days.
 The full ticket also includes access to the course on September 8-9.